prashamshah115/cse15l-lab-reports/Lab_Report.md

     Blinking Cursor
     ^C // once cleared using Control C

 The working directory when running this command was 'home'.
 The cat command is used to print the contents of a file.
-So attempting to use the command without any file or directory as an argument, gives an error.
-The output is an error.
+Since we ran this command without arguments, it waits for us to input text.
+Whatever we type will then be displayed on the screen, and to exit, we use control + c.
+Hence, this output is not an error.

 ## An example of the command with a path to a directory as an argument.